nikolaus-lemberski/distributed-tracing/README.md

 # Distributed Tracing with OpenTelemetry

 Simple example of distributed tracing with OpenTelemetry.
-Tracing backend Tempo/Grafana (Grafana Cloud) or Tempo/Jaeger UI (Tempo Operator on OpenShift), apps running on OpenShift with OpenTelemetry Operator for instrumenting the apps and collecting the traces.
+Tracing backend Tempo/Grafana (Grafana Cloud) or Tempo with the Distributed Tracing UI, apps running on OpenShift with OpenTelemetry Operator for instrumenting the apps and collecting the traces.
+Also an example with OpenShift Service Mesh 2 generating tracing data and sending to the OpenTelemetry collector.

 We have the following apps: